Running a local TON

 # Linux Installation

-sudo apt install -y python3
+sudo apt update && sudo apt install -y python3 python3-pip

-# MacOS Installation
+# macOS Installation

 brew install -q python3